samuelarogbonlo/IFT-BizIntelligence-Ops/README.md

 The github data are base on the project [Waku](https://github.com/waku-org/).

-# solution
+# Solution
-This dbt project includes models for key performance indicators related to GitHub repository data.
+This DBT project includes models for key performance indicators related to GitHub repository data.
 It covers:

 - Repartition of Issues: Provides insights on the distribution of issues across categories and assignees.
 - Project Cost: Tracks financial metrics, aggregating costs at various levels.